jeffriesd/dsDraw/docs/arcs.md

 move: must also move arrows
 new method: deleteArrow remove arrow object from map but adds keyRestore property to CurvedArrow object new method: restoreArrow uses keyRestore to put arrow object back in  map

+Issues:
+Bst commands do deep clone to rewind state so new nodes are created in the process (locked references aren't getting updated).
+solution: CurvedArrow will maintain reference to parent object e.g. BST but not from/to nodes e.g. BSTNodes.
+BST will call lockArrow method when drawing them